zengbin996/blog/docs/en/practice/every-day.md

+## 2023 年 8 月 3 日 10:13:33

+I bathe at home every night.

+I don't bathe at home every night.

+Do you bathe at home every night?

+She cries at school every day.

+She doesn't cry at school.

+Does she cry at school?

+He sited at the company yesterday.

+He didn't sit at the company yesterday.

+Did he sit at the company yesterday?

+I will work in Japan.

+I will not work in Japan.

+Will you work in Japan?

+I am standing in the park.

+I am not standing in the park.

+Are you standing in the park?

 ## 2023 年 8 月 2 日 17:24:31

 She was in gray today.
 She is so beautiful.

 I set up my website in 2021.

 I will be a rich man in one hundred years.

 I will get off work in three minutes.

 I will buy the big house next to the hospital in fifty years.

 He will come back in a week.

 He was in short sleeve yesterday.

 I'm life in danger now.

 ## 2023-08-01

 They will make shoes in the factory.

 The girls in the factory are young.

 These handsome men are in the factory.

 We will take a walk in the park tonight.

 KUN was born in 1998.

 We are going to swim in the river in the summer.

 Most people in the world were poor in the 20th century.

 Most students start in China in September.

 I started learning English in December 2021.

 I am working in the company.

 ## 2023 年 7 月 28 日 15:47:39